 1. What is the purpose of Doctor Finder?

 Doctor Finder exists to help consumers find and research doctors who are licensed to practice in the United States.
-Its directory will soon include profiles of more than 800,000 doctors.
-Users can search for doctors by specialty, location, gender, name or a combination of these attributes, and they can find specific information about each doctor’s education, training, publications, clinical interests and more.
+Users can search for doctors by specialty, location, gender, name, or a combination of these attributes, and they can find specific information about each doctor’s education, training, publications, clinical interests, and more.

 2. I can’t find a doctor whom I know is in practice.
 Why?